awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 The Elastic Beanstalk console looks for an instance profile named `aws-elasticbeanstalk-ec2-role` and a service role named `aws-elasticbeanstalk-service-role`\.
 If you don't have these roles, the console creates them for you\.
 For more information, see [Service Roles, Instance Profiles, and User Policies](concepts-roles.md)\.

-## Monitoring<a name="environments-create-wizard-monitoring"></a>
+### Monitoring<a name="environments-create-wizard-monitoring"></a>

-For load\-balanced environments, **Health check path** tells the load balancer where to send requests for health checks\.
+Configure health checks for your load\-balanced environment\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-monitoring.png)

-+ **Health check path** – The path to send health check requests to\.
++ **Health check** – The path to send health check requests to\.
 If not set, the load balancer attempts to make a TCP connection on port 80 to verify health\.
-Set to a path starting with `/` to send an HTTP GET request to that path\.
+Set to another path to send an HTTP GET request to that path\.
+The path must start with `/` and is relative to the root of your application\.
 You can also include a protocol \(HTTP, HTTPS, TCP, or SSL\) and port before the path to check HTTPS connectivity or use a non\-default port\.
 For example, `HTTPS:443/health`\.

-+ **Health reporting system** – Enhanced health reporting provides additional health information about the resources in your environment at no additional charge\.
++ **Health reporting** – Enhanced health reporting provides additional health information about the resources in your environment\.
+Select **Enhanced** to activate Enhanced health reporting\.
+The system provides the **EnvironmentHealth** metric free of charge\.
+Additional charges apply if you select more metrics from the list\.

-## Notifications<a name="environments-create-wizard-notifications"></a>
+### Notifications<a name="environments-create-wizard-notifications"></a>

 Specify an email address to receive email notifications for important events from your environment\.